 As HSPs we naturally and unconsciously pick up on subtle social cues.
 This can be a tremendous gift because it gives us the ability to attune to others in a sophisticated way.
 This is why HSPs are known for being particularly good with small children and animals—we understand their non-verbal messages.

 Because of our ability to pick up on subtlety, HSPs don’t need much to receive a message.
-In fact, what may feel like normal, appropriate directness to a non-sensitive person, can come across as aggressive and overly-direct to highly sensitive nervous systems; and vice versa, our way of asserting ourselves can be completely missed by non-HSPs.
+In fact, what may feel like normal, appropriate directness to a less sensitive person, can come across as aggressive and overly-direct to a highly sensitive nervous systems; and vice versa, our way of asserting ourselves can be completely missed by non-HSPs.
 Basically, the sensitive and non-sensitive have different volume preferences when it comes to communication.

 New to the World of High Sensitivity?